This page provides an overview on how the Tag Historian system evaluates tag changes, stores them, and later retrieves those values.

 Once a sample is collected, it's added to a History Set, which is a collection of samples to store from a particular Tag Group/Scan Class (values using a "periodic" sample mode are all bundled together under an "_exempt_" group).

 After being bundled, the History Set is processed by the Store and Forward System.
-The system is described elsewhere in this manual, but a quick recap is available below.

 The History Set first reaches the Memory Buffer.
 If the Local Cache (in the Disk Store) is empty, then we know there are no other sets to process, and our new set is sent off to a Database Sink.